Do more with less isn’t just

 post before was by the time agencies received diary ratings the campaign is

-from ad agencies, where the call for improved radio posting grows louder.
+ad agencies, where the call for improved radio posting grows louder.
+Horizon

-ad agencies have had to wait several weeks, even months, to learn if the
+agencies have had to wait several weeks, even months, to learn if the radio

 becomes a much more viable and accountable medium when you can avoid